I have been working on Experiential Design and Interactive Installations for over 10 years.

 • Developing large scale installations for museums and theme parks

-• Using various frameworks such as Unity3D, Touchdesigner, and many others
+• Using frameworks such as Unity3D, Touchdesigner, and many others

 • Designing and creating light art